karehaa/redact-web/README.md

 - Apache
 - PHP

-If you haven't install that, go with the tutorials with XAMPP [here](https://www.youtube.com/watch?v=r0lDDeVkaks).
+If you haven't install that, go with the tutorials with XAMPP [here](https://www.youtube.com/watch?v=r0lDDeVkaks). <br>

 ## 👌 Aditional Resource for Team
-For more information on Git, you can refer to the [official Git documentation](https://git-scm.com/doc).
+For more information on Git, you can refer to the [official Git documentation](https://git-scm.com/doc). <br>
-For information about Apache, you can refer to the [Apache Documentation](https://httpd.apache.org/docs/).
+For information about Apache, you can refer to the [Apache Documentation](https://httpd.apache.org/docs/). <br>
 For information regarding PHP, you can open the [PHP Documentation](https://www.php.net/docs.php).